feature-hub/feature-hub/packages/demos/README.md

   rendering with React
 - how the Serialized State Manager can be used to transfer the state of server-rendered Feature Apps to the client
-- how the Feature Hub context can be used to transfer Feature App client URLs to the client for hydration
+- how server-rendered Feature Apps can be preloaded in the client before hydration

 ```sh
 yarn watch:demo server-side-rendering